humdrum-tools/humdrum-documentation/guide/ch22/index.md

 How might we test this?

 In determining an appropriate sequence of Humdrum commands, it is often helpful to work backwards from our goal.
-We\'d like to end up with a spine that simply encodes the words "open" or "close" for each sonority.
+We'd like to end up with a spine that simply encodes the words "open" or "close" for each sonority.
 This classification will be based on the distance separating the soprano and tenor voices.
 Our reassignment file might be as follows: